 - Have foil and disposable containers handy.
 There is seldom a Thanksgiving dinner without leftovers.
 Your guests will appreciate going back home with a slice of pie for breakfast, or some turkey slices for a sandwich with melted cheese the next day.

 - Don’t re-heat the turkey leftovers more than two times in a row.
-Seemingly, poultry could develop poisonous bacteria when they are re-heated few times in a row.
-I was personally a vicitm of this type of bacteria and it is not fun!
+Poultry could develop poisonous bacteria when they are re-heated few times in a row.
+I was personally a victim of this type of bacteria and it is not fun!

 - Don’t worry too much.
 It not going to be anything less than enjoyable.
 It is all about giving thanks after all!